 DataScava helps bridge those gaps by ensuring that input is relevant, thus improving the quality of results while reducing the risk of inappropriate analysis and badly informed decisions.
 All the while, it increases your business and data teams’ efficiency.

-Domain-Specific Language Processing (DSLP) and patented Weighted Topic Scoring (WTS) leverage the user’s own subject matter expertise to extract highly precise, domain-specific information and present it in a business’s context.
+Domain-Specific Language Processing (DSLP) and patented Weighted Topic Scoring (WTS) leverage users’ subject matter expertise, business and domain language to extract highly precise information and present it in context.

 Why We Don’t Use Natural Language Processing or Semantics

 Although they are powerful and versatile technologies, NLP and Semantics proponents with real-world experience will acknowledge that NLP is hard.
 In general, NLP is useful for relatively simple tasks, such as automating a phone attendant’s call routing or a chatbot’s responses.

 AI can take it a step further, but it certainly doesn’t summarize an entire document or provide any means to compare, measure and filter so users can view and adjust how they output in normal use.

 In addition, business use cases for AI solutions for large bodies of textual data largely focus on routing documents to a particular destination and/or taking some action based on their contents (initiate a process, set an alert, send an email).
 This requires summarizing the document overall.

 DataScava works at the document level, summarizing textual content in a usable, numerical form for routing purposes or to trigger an action using a process that is adjustable by users.

 DataScava excels at navigational search – when users want to “navigate” to the most relevant overall documents — using scored topics, keywords, and phrases that are in context, visible and under your control.